Nedick/thegraph-nft-marketplace/README.md

 8. View your UI

-Back in your hardhat project [hardhat project](https://github.com/Nedick/hardhat-nft-marketplace.git), mint and list an NFT with:
+Back in your [hardhat project](https://github.com/Nedick/hardhat-nft-marketplace.git), mint and list an NFT with:

 ```
 yarn hardhat run scripts/mint-and-list-item.js --network rinkeby